 Smart Token

-• The asset or source of value, such as a wallet.
+• The asset or source of value, such as a digital wallet.
+This layer identifies the token and its value.

-• A set of rules determined by the token issuer, which define access rights, conditions, and timing.
+• A set of rules determined by the token issuer.
+These rules define access rights, conditions, and timing.
 For example, a data provider may have access rights at the end of every month if their services have been used.

 • A state that tracks the token value based on the set of rules.
 For instance, the state will record if the full amount of an invoiced data bill has been paid and adjust the balance accordingly.